XYLiu9357/optimof/README.md

 1. Literature Mining: Utilizes NLP to process MOF literature and extract stability data.
 2. Feature Extraction: Automated feature extraction from [Crystallographic Information File](https://en.wikipedia.org/wiki/Crystallographic_Information_File).
-3. Machine Learning Models: Artificial neural network models trained on extracted data using latent representations for stability prediction of new MOFs.
+3. Machine Learning Models: Several artificial neural network (ANN) models were trained on geometric representations of MOFs found.
+These models can be used to make predictions on MOFs' thermal and solvent stability.
 4. Prediction with Uncertainty: Provides stability predictions on new MOFs with quantified uncertainty.

 ## Usage